 Treating Normal Pressure Hydrocephalus

-Treating normal pressure hydrocephalus consists of inserting a small tube (shunt) into your brain.
-The shunt allows the fluid to drain into your abdomen, where it is absorbed.
-A valve is attached to the shunt to control how much fluid drains.
+Treating NPH consists of implanting a small tube (shunt or catheter) into chambers in your brain called ventricles.
+The shunt allows the CSF to drain into your abdomen, where it is absorbed.
+A valve is attached to the shunt to control how much CSF drains.
 The shunt:

-- Controls how much fluid is in your brain
+- Controls how much CSF is in your brain

 - Reduces pressure on your brain